 Art of Africa provides an intimate and personal relationship with one’s surroundings, as well as local people.
-Learn more about the talented local artists we work with and support them by purchasing their work.
+Learn more about the talented local artists we work with and contact us to purchase their work.

 Growing up in Zimbabwe's rural areas, Tich drew his inspiration from surrounding African scenes.